Maps of toric varieties in Cox coordinates: Descriptions of maps

-If the target is $\QQ$-factorial, and the map is regular in codimension~1, then a complete description is unique up to multiplication by scalars using the whole group action, but we do not use this fact. \end{example}
+If the target is $\QQ$-factorial, and the map is regular in codimension~1, then a complete description is unique up to multiplication by scalars using the whole group action, but we do not use this fact.
+(In this example, the values $t=0$ and $1$ define maps to the two $\QQ$-factorialisations of the cone; other values of $t$ do not satisfy the relevance condition.) \end{example}